-The Group's management determines the policies and procedures for both recurring fair value measurement, such as unquoted available for sale financial assets.
+The Group's management determines the policies and procedures for both recurring fair value measurement, such as unquoted financial assets measured at fair value through other comprehensive income.

 At each reporting date, the management analyses the movements in the values of assets and liabilities which are required to be re-measured or re-assessed as per the Group's accounting policies.
 For this analysis, the management verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computation to contracts and other relevant documents.